catherineloesch/project4-react-frontend/README.md

 I tested all the different routes in [Postman](https://www.postman.com/), making sure that:

-- sending a POST request to the '/signup' endpoint creates new user and generates a token along with a 'Sign up successful.
+- sending a POST request to the '/signup' endpoint creates new user and generates a token, along with a 'Sign up successful.
 New user created.' message
-- sending a POST request to the '/login' endpoint logs the user in and generates a token along with a 'User logged in sucessfully.' message
+- sending a POST request to the '/login' endpoint logs the user in and generates a token, along with a 'User logged in sucessfully.' message
 - sending a GET request to the '/current_user' endpoint with a valid token verifies the token and returns the data for the user associated with the token
 - sending a DELETE request to the '/logout' endpoint logs the user out and returns a "User logged out successfully." message
 - all CRUD actions defined in the JobsController work as expected